Perl

 - System Administration: Quick scripts for Unix/Linux tasks

-- Bioinformatics: BioPerl is widely used in genomics
+- Bioinformatics: BioPerl remains used in genomics workflows

 - CPAN: Mature, tested modules for nearly everything